 Are you building or renovating?
-Heating concrete slabs, or in slab floor heating is a great way to heat a kitchen or large living areas (over 60 m²)!
+Heating concrete slabs with hydronic in slab floor heating systems is a great way to heat a kitchen or large living areas (over 60 m²)!

 The heat radiates from the floor giving you a comfortable warmth that won’t blow dust around like forced air heaters.
 Allergen sufferers can breath a sigh of relief!

-The most common installation is hydronic slab heating.
+The most common in slab heating installation is hydronic.
 There are three possible ways to install hydronic underfloor heating: directly in the slab, in the screed or using diffusion plates.

 Hydronic Slab Heating (In Slab)